Z-Nightmare/smart-community/README.md

 ## Example

-Here, we use Mijia (Xiaomi, please sponsor us) as an example to illustrate the minimal case of smart home.
+Here, we use Mijia (Xiaomi, please sponsor us) as an example to illustrate the minimal case of a smart home.

 ```LLM
 Zeusro: Xiao Ai.